coniadev/chuck/README.md

 [![Psalm level](https://shepherd.dev/github/coniadev/chuck/level.svg?)](https://conia.dev/chuck)
 [![Quality Score](https://img.shields.io/scrutinizer/g/coniadev/chuck.svg)](https://scrutinizer-ci.com/g/coniadev/chuck)

+> [!CAUTION]
+> This project has been archived.
+You may want to check out https://github.com/coniadev/core instead.

 Chuck is a lightweight and easily extendable PHP 8.1 web framework.

 > **Warning**: This framework is under active development and some of the listed features are still experimental and subject to change.
 The information here might become outdated and misleading.